 Now that you have unbarred access to your digits, you can work on porting your number to another carrier — including the team at OpenPhone. 🙌

 - Sign up for a free seven-day trial to test out calling and texting from a temporary number

-- Once you’ve confirmed OpenPhone is a great fit for your team, fill out this easy typeform with all your information to initiate your porting request
+- Once you’ve confirmed OpenPhone is a great fit for your team, fill out the porting request form in the OpenPhone app with all your information to initiate your porting request

 - Submit it to the OpenPhone staff